SneakyBrian/nano-service/README.md

 nano-service is an example of building a platform that allows rapid deployment of web application code.

-The server-side script that runs is written in JavaScript, and executes in the context of the request, returning the evaluated result.
+The server-side script that runs is JavaScript, and executes in the context of the request, returning the evaluated result.

 ## Deploying code